 Rigid non rotating bodies have rectilinear motion.
 Thus translational kinetic energy is kinetic energy possessed by an object moving in a straight line.
 Kinetic energy of an object is related to its momentum (product of mass and velocity, p= mv where m is mass and v is velocity).
 Kinetic energy is related to momentum through the relation E = p^2 / 2m and hence translational kinetic energy is calculated as E = ½ mv^2.
 Rigid bodies which rotate along their center of mass possess rotational kinetic energy.
 Rotational kinetic energy of a rotating body is calculated as the total kinetic energy of its different moving parts.
 Bodies at rest also have kinetic energy.
 The atoms and molecules in it are in constant motion.
 The kinetic energy of such a body is the measure of its temperature.

-Potential energy is classified depending on the restoring force applicable.
+Potential energy is classified depending on the applicable restoring force.

 - Elastic potential energy – energy possessed by an elastic body like the bow and catapult when it is stretched and deformed in one direction is elastic potential energy.
 The restoring force is elasticity which acts in the opposite direction.

 - Chemical potential energy – energy related to arrangement of atoms and molecules in a structure is chemical potential energy.
 Chemical energy possessed by a substance due to the potential it has to undergo a chemical change by taking part in a chemical reaction is chemical potential energy of the substance.
-Example, when fuel is used, chemical energy stored in fuel is converted to produce heat.
+When fuel is used, for example, chemical energy stored in fuel is converted to produce heat.

 - Electrical potential energy – energy possessed by an object by virtue of its electric charge is electrical potential energy.
 There are two types – electrostatic potential energy and electrodynamic potential energy or magnetic potential energy.

 - Nuclear potential energy – potential energy possessed by particles (neutrons, protons) inside an atomic nucleus is nuclear potential energy.
-Example – hydrogen fusion in the Sun converts potential energy stored in solar matter into light energy.
+For example, hydrogen fusion in the sun converts potential energy stored in solar matter into light energy.